lukeymclukeface/note/DEVELOPMENT.md

 ## Tips

-1. Use `make dev` for daily development
+1. Use `make quick-start` to build and start all services
 2. Use `make health` to check if services are running
 3. Use `make logs` to debug issues
 4. Use `make clean` when you have Docker issues